law01f/n8n-cloud-aws/README.md

 5. Enter the name of the docker volume mapped to the /home/node/.n8n floder located inside the container.
-If you have used my install script, it should be "n8n_data". (/!\ IMPORTANT /!\ If you do not have that, please cancel this process with Ctrl+C):
+If you have used my install script, it should be "n8n_data". (:warning: IMPORTANT :warning: If you do not have that, please cancel this process with Ctrl+C):

 6. Enter your **domain or subdomain name**.
 This is the domain from the URL you use to access the n8n dashboard (without https://).Once you've entered the domain or subdomain name, press **Enter** and the script will start running for a few minutes: